rhakim42/rhakim42.github.io/_posts/2019-07-24-4-color-theorem.md

 ---
 title: 'A (Detailed) Look at the 4 Color Theorem'
+subtitle: 'A proof that went undone for 80 years – we’ll go from maps, to planar graphs, to Kempe chains, to the final computer assisted solution.'
 date: 2019-07-24
 permalink: /posts/2019/07/4-color-theorem/
 tags:
   - math
 ---
-A (Detailed) Look at the 4-Color Theorem
-A proof that went undone for 80 years – we’ll go from maps, to planar graphs, to Kempe chains, to the final computer assisted solution.

 2-Coloring Doodles
 I was playing around with MS Paint recently and I ended up with a drawing that will probably look familiar to anyone who has ever idly messed around with MS Paint.